endel/quic-zig/JOURNAL.md

 ## June 2022

 **17/06/2022:**
-Started reading WebTransport's W3C Meeting Notes from https://www.w3.org/wiki/WebTransport/Meetings#WebTransport_Bi-weekly_Virtual_Meeting_.2339_late_-_May_24th.2C_2022
+- Started reading WebTransport's W3C Meeting Notes from https://www.w3.org/wiki/WebTransport/Meetings#WebTransport_Bi-weekly_Virtual_Meeting_.2339_late_-_May_24th.2C_2022
-Discovered that [Justin Uberti](https://github.com/juberti) is the author of the first WebRTC specs, same person who worked in Google Due, and Stadia. (https://drive.google.com/file/d/1U_arWk-uOqdb8uCWvceUQdX5atf_6Xi2/view)
+- Discovered that [Justin Uberti](https://github.com/juberti) is the author of the first WebRTC specs, same person who worked in Google Due, and Stadia. (https://drive.google.com/file/d/1U_arWk-uOqdb8uCWvceUQdX5atf_6Xi2/view)
+- Found an initial Zig implementation for TLS 1.3 (https://github.com/Luukdegram/feilich), which may not be 100% finished.
+The author [Luuk de Gram](https://github.com/Luukdegram) is also member of the Zig Core Team.

 **16/06/2022:**
-TLS 1.3 is going to be a major requirement.
-The BearSSL project (which currently only supports TLS 1.2) has documented their status to support TLS 1.3 in their [documentation](https://bearssl.org/tls13.html).
+- TLS 1.3 is going to be a major requirement.
+- The BearSSL project (which currently only supports TLS 1.2) has documented their status to support TLS 1.3 in their [documentation](https://bearssl.org/tls13.html).

 **15/06/2022:**
-Found a proper MsQuic C# implementation https://github.com/StirlingLabs/MsQuic.Net, but it doesn't currently work on Mac arm64 (https://github.com/StirlingLabs/MsQuic.Net/issues/3).
+- Found a proper MsQuic C# implementation https://github.com/StirlingLabs/MsQuic.Net, but it doesn't currently work on Mac arm64 (https://github.com/StirlingLabs/MsQuic.Net/issues/3).

 (💭 _"Should I re-write/port an entire HTTP/3 implementation in ZIG?"_)

 **14/06/2022:**

-Found a C# implementation of WebTransport in the wild, which uses msquic bindings. https://github.com/wegylexy/webtransport
+- Found a C# implementation of WebTransport in the wild, which uses msquic bindings. https://github.com/wegylexy/webtransport

 ## March 2022

 **06/03/2022**:
-I need to understand how to import and use [quictls/openssl](https://github.com/quictls/openssl/tree/OpenSSL_1_1_1m+quic) from Zig.
+- I need to understand how to import and use [quictls/openssl](https://github.com/quictls/openssl/tree/OpenSSL_1_1_1m+quic) from Zig.

-Found [ziget](https://github.com/marler8997/ziget) - a project that consumes a few TLS implementations in order request network assets.
+- Found [ziget](https://github.com/marler8997/ziget) - a project that consumes a few TLS implementations in order request network assets.
 TLS implementations include `openssl`, `iguana` and `schannel`.

-If I can get `ziget` to compile, I can adapt it to use `quictls/openssl` instead of `openssl`.
+- If I can get `ziget` to compile, I can adapt it to use `quictls/openssl` instead of `openssl`.

 ---